 India is home to the world's largest child population constituting 40 per cent of its total population.
-The Finance Minister in her Budget Speech (Interim Budget 2024-25) has referred to India as a "young country" with a "hope and confidence for a bright future".
 To ensure a bright future for the country, it is crucial to invest adequately in children.
 It is pertinent to ensure that not only is every child protected but also has access to equal opportunities to survive, develop and participate in society without any discrimination.

-Budget outlay towards welfare of children in the Interim Budget 2024-25
+Budget outlay towards welfare of children in the Union Budget 2024-25

-The total budget for children in the Interim (I) Union Budget for 2024-25 is Rs 1,09,493 crore as reported in Statement 12: Allocations for the Welfare of Children, an increase of 5.49 per cent from 2023-24 Budget Estimates (BE).
+The total budget for children in the Union Budget for 2024-25 is Rs 1,09,921 crore as reported in Statement 12: Allocations for the Welfare of Children, an increase of 5.51 per cent from 2023-24 Budget Estimates (BE) and an increase of 0.3 per cent from the Interim (I) Budget 2024-25 (BE).
 However, as a percentage of the total Union Budget, the allocations for the welfare of children this year is stagnant at 2.3 per cent following the declining trend in the past few years (see Figure 4.3).